pi-phi/TYPO3CMS-Reference-InsideTypo3/Documentation/InsideTypo3/ABasicInstallation/BasicCoreInstallationSummary/Index.rst

 File structure
 """"""""""""""

-These are themain directories of interest:
+These are the main directories of interest:

 .. ### BEGIN~OF~TABLE ###